Notre Dame University Bangladesh: Graduate program (MBA)

 The school offers an MBA degree.
 Students are allowed up to five years from the date of initial enrollment to complete the degree requirements.
-It is possible to finish the program within five semesters by taking the maximum course load, or within three semesters if students have waivers or transfer courses.
+If students take the maximum course load, they can finish the program within five semesters, or within three semesters if they have waivers or transfer courses.
 Available areas of concentration are banking, finance, human resources management, and marketing.